auth0-sandbox/auth0-application-development/module02-instructions.md

     ...
     ```

-1. In the VS Code Explorer panel find the ".env" file in the project directory at the same level as all the Module XX
+1. In the VS Code Explorer panel find the ".env" file in the top-level directory,
-    folders.
+    at the same level as "Module 01", "Module 03", etc.
+    It will be located after the *Solutions* folder.
     Right-click on the file and choose the *Open to the Side* option.
     ```
     NODE_EXTRA_CA_CERTS=""
     ```